PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_4.md

     return binner, bins, labels
 ```

-In the corrected code, 'labels' is calculated separately without modifying 'binner'.
-This should resolve the issue related to timestamp ambiguity and avoid the raised AmbiguousTimeError.
+In this corrected code, after adding `NaT` at the beginning of `binner` and `labels`, the `insert` method is used to store the returned values back to the respective variables, ensuring that the modification takes effect.
+This should resolve the issue of incorrect handling of DST transitions and ambiguity in time during the resampling process.